An early (circa 2021) AI image produced by inputting the title of my dissertation: Loss of Control and Phenomenology in Mental Disorder*

 Research Overview

-In this strand of my research I am primarily interested in developing a deeper philosophical understanding of the so-called “loss of control” that occurs in mental disorder in a way that places the phenomenology of agency at the forefront.
+This strand of my research develops a philosophical understand of the "loss of control" that occurs in mental disorder by centering the phenomenology of agency.

 “Anorexia Nervosa: Illusion in the Sense of Agency” (Click through to find the article on the Mind & Language website, and click here for preprint)